patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 After we have proper permissions for the SA, we have to configure airflow to allow it authenticating with cloud through code.
 There's multiple ways to do it, like by configuring ADC, Secret as URI, or specifying long-lived credentials path.
 In this project, I will use the ADC method which will be elaborated on Topic 2.2.1: *Long-lived credentials method vs others*.
 - In many tutorials, you may find instructor to tell you how to configure airflow connections on Airflow Web UI, but in reality, we should keep it as code for versioning and reducing manual process as much as possible. this can be done by using *pre-defined connections* [connections.json](./src/config/connections.json)
 - Airflow Variables also operate in the same behavior to allow the code act differently between different stage of environments (dev/stg/prod) by specifying different variables for each stage. [variables.json](./src/config/variables-masked.json)
-- You can import connections and variables during airflow runtime by:
+- You can import/update connections and variables during airflow runtime by:
     ```bash
     docker exec -it <airflow-scheduler-container-name> bash